keggily/eeg_bci/README.md

 This project demonstrates a pipeline for streaming EEG data using the Lab Streaming Layer (pylsl), processing the streamed data in real-time, and decoding it using machine learning models.
 The pipeline includes a server component that streams EEG data (simulated using a dataset from MNE), and a client component that receives the streamed data, processes it, and decodes it using a pre-trained model.

+## Key Features

+- **Online Decoding with EEG Conformer**: The `online_decoder` utilizes the EEG Conformer model, trained across 50 subjects, to achieve cross-subject decoding.
+This approach enables the decoding of EEG data from a new, held-out subject not seen during the training phase.

+- **Cross-Subject vs. Within-Subject Decoding**: While the EEG Conformer demonstrates effective cross-subject decoding, simple decoder models are also supported but tend to perform only at chance level in this context.
+Comparative analyses within the provided notebooks reveal that both EEG Conformer and simple decoders achieve notable performance within-subject; however, for online decoding, we focus on new, unseen subjects to illustrate the model's generalization capabilities.

+- **Held-Out Subject Streaming**: The streamed EEG data pertains to a held-out subject, emphasizing the model's ability to generalize and decode EEG signals from individuals not included in the training dataset.

 ## Dataset

 This project uses the EEGBCI Motor Imagery dataset from MNE.
 Due to its size and license, it's not included directly in the repository.